Incident and Hazard Reporting

 Yes.
 The incident or hazard report needs to be submitted and then exported to a PDF document.
 This document is emailed to the HSR.
 You can find your local HSR on the HSR list.

-You can request Campus Services to take action in response to an incident or a hazard report by forwarding your incident/hazard email to firstname.lastname@example.org.
-Campus Services will review the incident/hazard report provided and either:
+You can request Campus Services take action in response to an incident or a hazard report by following the instructions in ERMS - Request Campus Service take action in response to an incident/hazard report.